-There’s nothing I love more than waking up at the weekend and planning my day around gorging on some of the city’s tastiest (and most affordable) dishes.
+There’s nothing we love more than waking up at the weekend and planning our day around gorging on some of the city’s tastiest (and most affordable) dishes.

-Add in a healthy mix of street food stalls, delectable restaurants and a festive atmosphere, and there are few better ways to spend a weekend.
+Add in a healthy mix of street food stalls, delectable restaurants, and a festive atmosphere, and there are few better ways to spend a weekend.

 It’s the kind of market where you’re rubbing shoulders with other Londoners – rather than every tourist in the city.

 Plus, there are fewer food stalls than at Borough (if you’ve ever been struck with the crippling indecision of trying to work out which of 900 food stalls to eat from, you can only understand why this is a good thing) – but no less quality.
-Sounding good.
+Sounding good?

-I also love the look of the Maltby Street Market, also known as Ropewalk Market.
+We also love the look of the Maltby Street Market, also known as Ropewalk Market.
 Nestled next to the Victorian railway arches, it’s got a quirky yet beautiful look that’s very London.